 A working estate

-To this day, Tyntesfield is a working estate with crop farming, grazing animals, and a Kitchen Garden that produces the ingredients used in our restaurant and cafe.
+To this day, Tyntesfield is a working estate, home to the Somerset Bodgers, grazing animals, and a Kitchen Garden that produces the ingredients used in our restaurant and cafe.

-Every year, the local Hill Radnor sheep return to the Tyntesfield estate.
+Every year, the local sheep return to the Tyntesfield estate.

 Some of the sheep graze in the Orchard, while the rest can move around different fields on the estate.
 The sheep and their lambs help to keep the grass under control and encourage the growth of wildflowers by giving the flowers room to grow and trampling the seeds into the ground.

-If you, or your dog (on a short lead), are not used to walking through fields with sheep and would like to avoid them, please ask at the Ticket Office when you arrive and the team will be able to direct you to the best route.
+If you, or your dog (on a short lead), are not used to walking through fields with sheep and would like to avoid them, please ask the team when you arrive.

 Angus cattle on the estate